surajanthwal/WebChat/README.md

 * Chat logs are preserved, in memory storage.
 Therefore, user can always switch persons and can view his previous chats with anyone at anytime.
 * Photo sharing feature allows to share any image file with the other user, with all the shared files being saved at '/UploadedFiles' folder in the server machine.
 * Apart from private data sharing with other users, Chat Groups can be created by clicking on add group glypicon, just below friend list.
-* A separate dialogue box for creating Chat Groups showing neccessary fields, group name,tagline and members.,
+* A separate dialogue box for creating Chat Groups showing neccessary fields, group name,tagline and members.